chat-loc/chatloc.github.io/README.md

 # chat-loc.github.io
-This app tries to solve the need of  connecting to users, who share the same nationality and ethnicity with you and happen to be in close proximity.
+This app aims to solve the need of connecting users, who share the same nationality and ethnicity and happen to be in close proximity.

 ***

 # Community Application

-## Group
+## Group Members

+1. Khush
+2. Aman
+3. Kay